github/codeql/docs/codeql/writing-codeql-queries/query-help-files.rst

    Note

-   You can access the query help for CodeQL queries by visiting the `Built-in query pages <https://help.semmle.com/wiki/display/QL/Built-in+queries>`__.
+   You can access the query help for CodeQL queries by visiting `CodeQL query help <https://codeql.github.com/codeql-query-help>`__.
    You can also access the raw query help files in the `GitHub repository <https://github.com/github/codeql>`__.
    For example, see the `JavaScript security queries <https://github.com/github/codeql/tree/main/javascript/ql/src/Security>`__ and `C/C++ critical queries <https://github.com/github/codeql/tree/main/cpp/ql/src/Critical>`__.